kerron/misc/docs/neko.md

 We could be missing out on finding our next business partner, mentor, wedding photographer, designer, (etc) during these daily crossings.

-Instead we search behind a screen to connect with someone across the world, when we could already share many interests and skills with the person sitting next to us.

-These lack of real social connections make people feel lonely in a city as vibrant and opportunistic as London.

 So what's a better way to solve this?

 ## How